DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 🔴**Bell-LaPadula**: Model was established in 1973.
 The goal is to ensure that information is exposed only to those with the right level of classification.
 Bell-LaPadula was released in 1976 by the US government to provide for better confidentiality
     - The Bell-LaPadula security model deals with multiple levels of access regulation in 📝government and military applications.
 This security model involves labels ranging from Unclassified to Top Secret.
 Bell-LaPadula was developed to formalize the U.S. Department of 📝Defense's multi-level security policy.
+    - The Bell-LaPadula security model involves labels such as Unclassified and Top Secret.
+Bell-LaPadula was developed to formalize the U.S. Department of Defense's multi-level security policy.
+Bell-LaPadula is used in strict need-to-know environments.
     - Focuse is on confidentiality📝
     - Simple security property: 🔥No read-up
     - Star (*) security property: 🔥No write-down ( an individual may not write to a file at a lower classification level than that of the individual.
 AKA confinement property.
 This is to prevent the accidental dissemination of sensitive information)